St. John Ambulance Canada: Training

-Led by a highly skilled network of medical and health care professionals, St. John Ambulance in Canada is a recognized leader in first aid and CPR training and community services, working with other organizations in setting the standards for training in first aid, CPR and other life-saving skills.
+Led by a network of medical and health care professionals, St. John Ambulance in Canada is involved in first aid and CPR training and community services, working with other organizations in setting the standards for training in first aid, CPR and other life-saving skills.
 St. John Ambulance in Canada also offers many advanced level courses including the Medical First Responder (MFR) and Emergency Medical Responder (EMR) in several provinces.
+It provides community oriented courses like babysitting, as well.

 Medical First Response Services

 The Medical First Response Services were formerly known as St. John Ambulance Brigade and are often still referred to as such, both within the organization and by others.
 Each MFRS unit are a group of trained volunteers that serve within their community in a variety of ways.
 Services include first aid services at public events, Medical Services support in times of emergency or disaster, and youth programs that encourage community service and personal development.

 SJAC provides patient care and first responder services at public events throughout Canada with their Volunteer Community Services, much in the same way as in England.
 Members in Canada wear a similar uniform, and are trained to the new Medical First Responder (MFR) program.
 In Nova Scotia, the volunteers no longer use the term "Brigade" or "Ambulance".
 They are now referred to as "St John Volunteer Medical Response".
 This change came about in an attempt to better reflect what the volunteers can offer to their communities.

+SJA Alberta operates a Community Services (Com Serv) model that differs from the traditional SJA Ambulance Brigade, most notably being the removal of the traditional rank structure (in turn phasing out epaulettes and patches) and retiring the Probationary Observer role as eligible volunteers are able to directly enroll in a MFR course, and upon completion be activated as a fully qualified MFR volunteer.
+The duty uniform in Alberta consists of a Hi-Vis vest, MFR ID, black/white collared shirt, black/navy pants, and closed footwear.
+MFRs may also receive a baseball cap, jacket, toque, or other articles bearing the SJA emblem which are approved for wear.
+Due to extreme weather conditions, MFRs are authorized to wear appropriate outerwear to guard against weather conditions so long as the vest is worn overtop.
+Alberta ERU Volunteers are drawn from the existing MFR pool, and receive extra equipment such as jackets, gloves, and pants.